Stlietz/Project-Write-a-Data-Science-Blog-Post/README.md

 In particular, the following questions were investigated
 - Which variables correlate with house prices?
-- Do Review Scores, Location and Sentiment in the comments explain prices resp. matter?
+- Do Review Scores or Location matter?
-- When modelling house prices (predicting) using a linear model (Lasso) which are the most important (significant) features and what effect do they have on price - considering all amenities of a house?
+- When modelling house prices (predicting) using a linear model (Lasso) which are the most important (significant) features and what effect do they have on price?

+The data set was obtained from [Kaggle](https://www.kaggle.com/datasets/airbnb/seattle)

 ### Files: